intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

   * Effort to write and document the solution's design, deployment, operational aspects, and just-enough documentation to communicate with other dependent teams/orgs
   * Effort to perform the inevitable rework that arises when designing someting new for the first time
   * Unplanned meetings/interruptions - team productivity hits when folks have to attend meetings, training, the inevitable sick days - and accounting for slowdowns around holidays
 * This rule has also proven to be true when dealing with boat yards that have been tasked with maintenance/repair jobs on my sailboat.
+Usually, the factor is closer to 5x in that case.

 **\#004 - "Always let the other side bring up their offer first"**